Bourbaki-Nicolas/holiday-work-call-pressure/README.md

 1. May not respond in a timely manner (because I am not at work, it's my right to take a rest on my holiday)
-2. Tell them I would like to help but since I am not in the work office so I can't deal with it now
+2. Tell them I would like to help but since I am not in the work office so I can't deal with it now (I learned this from [ 曾仕强(Bilibili)](https://www.bilibili.com/video/BV1HJ411u7gD))
-3. Let them know I can't help much right now and they can try some other ways first.
+4. Let them know I can't help much right now and they can try some other ways first.